 HIE’s Account Manager for the business, Francesca Couperwhite, said: “This project re-launches the iconic Ortak brand and retains its strong links to Orkney which will provide a significant boost to the sector and will help to maintain the islands’ place in Scotland’s internationally renowned creative industries sector.
-The former Ortak business was a significant player within the UK jewellery sector and this will provide the new company an established market.
+The former Ortak business was a significant player in the UK jewellery sector and this will provide the new company with an established market.”

 The traditional inspired Ortak branded products that the new company intend to focus on are distinctive in nature and the vast majority of sales will be through well-established wholesale channels in the UK and via the internet to international clients.

 Other Orkney based jewellers are keen that the new company will continue to offer a design, moulding, waxing, casting as well as a finishing service as previously provided by the former Ortak business.